 Contact Us for an Appointment

-For your convenience, our Catering Sales team members are available for you to view our wedding and solemnisation venues on weekends.
+For your convenience, our Catering Sales team members are available to bring your around to view our wedding and solemnisation venues on weekdays and weekends.

 Call us now at 6349 4896/7, 6349 4856/7 or email: Catering@riverview.com.sg to pre-arrange the timing for the appointment or enquiry.